 Generally, you must adjust your federal amounts for PA PIT purposes.
-These adjustments can increase or decrease your PA taxable income (loss), and you must maintain appropriate records of such adjustments.
-You should submit PA Schedule C or PA Schedule F showing the PA PIT amounts using your books and records reflecting the adjustments for PA purposes.
-You may also submit PA Schedule C-F, and make the income and/or expense adjustments that PA PIT law requires.
-Please read the instructions on page 21.
+These adjustments can increase or decrease your PA taxable income (loss).
+You must maintain appropriate records of such adjustments.
+Submit a PA Schedule C-F, and make the income and/or expense adjustments that PA PIT law requires.
+Please read the instructions on page 25.
 If you use PA Schedule C-F, do not submit your federal schedule.